mrazomej/phd/docs/src/chapter_04/section_06_microscopy.md

 2% agarose (Life Technologies UltraPure Agarose, Cat.
 No. 16500100).
 This solution was heated in a microwave until molten, followed by the addition of the IPTG to the appropriate final concentration.
-This solution was then thoroughly mixed , and a $500\,\mu\text{L}$ aliquot was sandwiched between two glass coverslips and was allowed to solidify.
+This solution was then thoroughly mixed, and a $500\,\mu\text{L}$ aliquot was sandwiched between two glass coverslips and was allowed to solidify.

 Once solid, the agarose substrates were cut into approximately
 $10\,\text{mm}\times 10\,\text{mm}$ squares.
 An aliquot of one to two microliters of the diluted cell suspension was then added to each pad.
-For each concentration of inducer, a sample of the autofluorescence control, the $\Delta lacI$ constitutive expression control and the experimental strain was prepared, yielding a total of thirty-six agarose mounts per experiment.
+For each concentration of inducer, a sample of the autofluorescence control, the $\Delta lacI$ constitutive expression control and the experimental strain were prepared, yielding a total of thirty-six agarose mounts per experiment.
 These samples were then mounted onto two glass-bottom dishes (Ted Pella Wilco Dish, Cat.
 No.
 14027-20) and sealed with parafilm.